 Any existing Apache module can be used as a template for a new module.
 Mod\example.c is distributed with Apache in /APACHE/PUB/libexec and makes a useful template for a simple module.
 When compiled and linked as the shared library (NMXL) mod\example.so, this module is a fully working DSO.
-Libexec/mod\example.so has already been pre-built.
+The module libexec/mod example.so has already been pre-built.

 For a more functional module, try a different module as your template.
 For instance, to create a new module that does authentication, starting with one of Apache's authentication modules may be more appropriate.
 If you want to create a module that has its own configuration directives, start with another module that already does this.

 To create the module file "mod\hw.c" from file "mod\example.c", log on as MGR.APACHE so that the file is created with the right ownership:

-:HELLO MGR.APACHE :XEQ SH.HPBIN.SYS -L shell/iX> mkdir hw shell/iX> cd hw shell/iX> cp /APACHE/PUB/libexec/mod\example.c mod\hw.c shell/iX> gcc -DMPE -D\POSIX\SOURCE -D\SOCKET\SOURCE -DNO\DBM\REWRITEMAP -DUSE\HSREGEX -DEAPI -DSHARED\MODULE -I/APACHE/PUB/include -c mod\hw.c hw.c
+''' :HELLO MGR.APACHE

+:XEQ SH.HPBIN.SYS -L

+shell/iX> mkdir hw

+shell/iX> cd hw

+shell/iX> cp /APACHE/PUB/libexec/mod_example.c mod_hw.c '''